shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab4.md

 ## Task 6: Create connection to Snowflake

-Notice the five queries are pasted and now you have the Queries panel on the left.
+Notice the five queries are pasted, and now you have the Queries panel on the left.
 Since we do not have a connection created for Snowflake, you will see a warning message requesting you to configure the connection.